 to school that you are in danger of being tardy?_"

 (c) "_What's the thing for you to do if a playmate hits you

 without meaning to do it?_"

-The procedure is the same as in previous comprehension questions.
+the same as in previous comprehension questions.

 Each question may be repeated once or twice, but its form must not be

 changed.
 No explanations are permissible.

 or apology, or both.
 Confession is not satisfactory unless